SecretFoundation/docs/docs/protocol/encryption-specs.md

 TODO reasoning

-- Seal `consensus_seed` to disk at `$HOME/.sgx_secrets/consensus_seed.sealed`.
+- Seal `consensus_seed` to disk at `$HOME/.sgx_secrets/consensus_seed.sealed`
 - Publish to `genesis.json`:
-  - The remote attestation proof that the Enclave is genuine.
+  - The remote attestation proof that the Enclave is genuine
   - `consensus_seed_exchange_pubkey`
   - `consensus_io_exchange_pubkey`